What is Driver’s License Fraud?

 The Georgia Department of Driver Services (DDS) is committed to protecting the integrity of the identity documents issued by the agency.
-In order to prevent the issuance of driver's licenses and identification cards to people who are not eligible to receive these documents, the DDS has enacted stringent requirements relating to the documents that must be presented in order for a customer prove his/her identity, residency, and citizenship or lawful status in the United States.
+DDS has enacted document requirements to prevent ineligible users from receiving driver's licenses or I.D. cards.
+The customer must prove his/her identity, residency, and citizenship or lawful status in the United States.
 We also train our staff to recognize counterfeit and/or fraudulent identity documents.
-Additionally, we employ a staff of law enforcement officers who investigate allegations of driver's license fraud.
+Additionally, we employ law enforcement officers who investigate driver's license fraud.

 Fraud Prevention Tips:

-Purchase a copy of your driving record annually to see if the DDS shows tickets that were not issued to you just as you would review your credit report for fraudulent activity.
+Buy a copy of your driving record to see if the DDS shows tickets that were not issued to you.
+This is similar to looking at your credit report for fraudulent activity.